EvolveYourMind/tg-crypto-bot/README.md

 /chart btc-eur
 ```

-Get a candles chart of the market for the last 30 minutes with a granularity of 1 minute:
+Get a candles chart of the market for the last 2 hours with a granularity of 1 minute:
 ```
 /candles btc-eur
 ```